sktime/enhancement-proposals/steps/27_BasePkg/step.md

     # load the models and other artifacts here
     # 1. Read the artifacts and see what to skip using "skip" key
     #    1.1 In the alternative design, this skip param is passed to the method, and
-    #         load method would simply skip those artifacts from the json file
+    #         load method would simply skip those artifacts from the yaml file
     # 2. Load the artifacts

 def save(self, ckpt_path, ckpt_kwargs):